Boston Clerk Magistrate Hearing Attorneys

 While a person can be charged with a crime after getting arrested, if the police did not witness an alleged crime, the criminal charges can also be filed upon the conclusion of a “clerk magistrate hearing.”
 Also known as a “show-cause” hearing, an officer files a complaint with the Clerk of the District Court.
 If the magistrate determines that probable cause exists, then a criminal charge will be issued.

-If you or a loved one is facing a clerk magistrate hearing in Massachusetts, let the Law Offices of James G. DeGiacomo help you avoid facing criminal charges.
-Attorney James G. DeGiacomo is a former prosecutor who has handled thousands of cases.
-He understands the requirements the magistrate must meet in order to file criminal charges and what it takes to protect the rights and freedom of his clients.
+If you or a loved one is facing a clerk magistrate hearing in Massachusetts, let DeGiacomo & Mikhlin, P.C. help you avoid facing criminal charges.
+Attorneys James G. DeGiacomo and Sergey Mikhlin are former prosecutors who have handled thousands of cases.
+They understand the requirements the magistrate must meet in order to file criminal charges and what it takes to protect the rights and freedom of their clients.

 About Clerk Magistrate Hearings in Massachusetts

 As mentioned above, a show-cause hearing is the first step of a criminal case where a police officer or another individual fills out an application to request the court to file a criminal complaint against you.
 However, you have an opportunity to defend yourself and prevent a complaint from being issued.

 A clerk magistrate hearing is not conducted in the courtroom.
 Instead, it is held in the clerk’s office or a meeting room.
 Additionally, the hearing is not recorded and the standard criminal procedure does not apply, which means evidence such as hearsay is permitted.